NextronSystems/thor-manual/usage/custom-signatures.rst

 and the ``.yms`` extension for encrypted sigma rules.

 .. figure:: ../images/image31.png
-   :target: ../_images/image31.png
-   :alt: Example Sigma match on Windows Eventolog
+   :alt: Example Sigma match on Windows Eventlog

    Example Sigma match on Windows Eventlog